 The market for blockchain technology is rapidly growing.
 IDC(International Data Corporation) predicts the spending in blockchain technology in specifically Asia/Pacific* to grow rapidly with a compound annual growth rate (CAGR) of 59.8% that will amount to a total of USD 3 billion over the period 2018-2023.

 With this in mind, it is fair to say that Blockchain technology is paramount for supply chain businesses to meticulously track transactions and product details from initial source to final consumer touchpoint.

 Blockchain technology ushers the potential to fix supply chain challenges and adds value by creating scalable and transparent business process.
 This technology has eliminated middlemen and midpoint failures by providing a real-time tracking on inventories and delays, improved security by making it hack-resistant.

 Introduction of smart contracts in Supply chain business enables transparency between the two parties as a part of digital agreements when predetermined conditions are matched.
 This decentralized and immutable record ensures trust and dependency on data across all stakeholders of the network.

-As a Technology First company, Blockchain Thought Leaders at Cygnet are adept and backed up with deep domain expertise promising end-to-end and tailor-made Blockchain powered solutions.
-If you are a business wanting to create a long-term supply chain transformation road map, consult our Blockchain experts at Cygnet today on +1-609-245-0971 or firstname.lastname@example.org.
+As a Technology First company, Blockchain Thought Leaders at Cygnet Infotech are adept and backed up with deep domain expertise promising end-to-end and tailor-made Blockchain-powered solutions.
+If you are a business wanting to create a long-term supply chain transformation road map, consult our Blockchain experts at Cygnet Infotech today at +1-609-245-0971 or firstname.lastname@example.org.